Dr. Jaclyn Carlson Van Lith

 My favorite subject in high school was science, specifically biology.
 I also had many animals at home so I combined my enjoyment of science and animals into becoming a veterinarian.
 I was also impressed with the rapport that the veterinarians that I shadowed had with their clients.
 The friendly banter showed me that the human connection is just as important as the animal connection.
 I truly enjoy the problem-solving nature of veterinary medicine.
 My goal is to maximize every animal’s life so that they can enjoy it to the fullest and share that joy with their people for as long as possible.
 When a client thanks me for my time, effort, expertise, and help — that reaffirms the journey every time.

 I am a member of the South Dakota Veterinary Medical Association, the American Veterinary Medical Association, and the American Association of Equine Practitioners.
 I am excited to begin offering equine veterinary care through Homestead Animal Health.
-Additionally, I have complete the acupuncture training course through the International Veterinary Acupuncture Society, so we now offer veterinary acupuncture as well!
+Additionally, I have completed the acupuncture training course through the International Veterinary Acupuncture Society, so we now offer veterinary acupuncture as well!

 My husband, Matt, is a hoof trimmer for cattle with his own business, Wooden Shoe Hoof Care.
 He has a vertical hydraulic chute that he transports around the countryside performing maintenance and lame cow trims.
 We are blessed with three children: Madelyn, Addison, & Reese.
 When not performing veterinary duties or caring for my family, I also enjoy gardening, photography, reading, and horseback riding.